 Whitewashed houses, blue windows, small fishing ports, sandy beaches and many windmills - this is the landscape of Paros.
 This attractive island of the Cyclades had kept its secrets until the beginning of this century when mass tourists discovered it and photos of the island started to appear in magazines and websites.
-Today photos of the scenic Naoussa port of Paros can be seen in all articles about the Cyclades group.
+Today Paros is a popular destination and photos of its scenic port of Naoussa can be seen in all articles about the Cyclades group.

 Paros is very rich in beaches and almost all of them are sandy, with shallow water.
-There are both organized beaches with beach bars, entertainment and water sports, and more isolated ones where people rarely come.
-The southwest coast of Paros is known as a kite spot due to the north Meltemi wind, and the long beach of Chrysi Akti (Golden Coast) in the east is popular among surfers.
+There are both organized beaches with beach bars, entertainment and water sports, like Santa Maria, Livadia, Chrissi Akti and Marcelo, and more isolated ones where people rarely come (Molos, Glyfa, Trypiti).
+The beach of Kolympithres is famous for its interesting rock formations and extremely shallow water around the shore.

-- The authentic villages of Lefkes and Marpissa
+- The authentic villages of Lefkes, Marpissa and Prodromos

 - The island of Antiparos

-- The small peninsula in the northeast part of Paros, with deeply indented coast and a number of beaches
+- The small peninsula in the northeast part of Paros with a number of beaches

 Paros is located in the middle of the Cyclades group and it is very close to Naxos.
 It has daily ferry connections with the ports of Piraues, Rafina and Lavrio on mainland Greece, and with many other islands of the group.
 There are also direct links to the Dodecanese island of Astypalea (a few times per week in the summer) and to the port of Heraklion, Crete.